List all projects

 )

-Inline mode (no text): Appends a structured entry to 90-lessons.md with date, context, problem, and solution.
+Inline mode (no text, no find): Appends a structured entry to 90-lessons.md with date, context, problem, and solution.
 Creates the file with frontmatter if it doesn’t exist.
 Deduplicates by title.
 Auto-commits to git.
+Each inline write also seeds a baseline row in the reinforcement table at confidence=0.7.

 Batch mode (text provided): Sends the text to a worker model (Ollama/OpenRouter) which extracts structured lessons (title, context, problem, solution, tags, confidence).
-Lessons above the confidence threshold are written to 90-lessons.md with deduplication.
+Lessons above the confidence threshold are written to 90-lessons.md with deduplication and seeded in the reinforcement table.